ishann/ml-sandbox/notes/markdowns/DTs-RFs-GB-XGB.md

 ## Information Gain/ Entropy/ Gini Impurity

-Decision criterions for choosing a feature to add to a DT.
+Decision criterions for choosing a feature to add to a `DT`.

 ### Entropy